TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
 *   Movie News Featured Movie News Hot off the presses, a new 'Frozen' short is coming!
-Find out when you can see it in theaters Read More It's official: the Suicide Squad has been cast, and you won't believe who's starring...
-Read More Didja know?
-The new Star Wars ball-droid is based on R2D2 Read More Explore More
+Here's when you can see it in theaters Read More It's official: the Suicide Squad has been cast, and you won't believe who's starring...
+Read More 'Bond 24' has an official title and cast.
+Find out what it is, and who's in it Read More Explore More
     *   Family
     *   FrontRunners
     *   The Hunger Games Guide